kranthikasqlbi/KranthiSQL/README.md

 # 👋 Hi, I'm Kranthi

-I’m a **Snowflake Developer** with 9+ years of experience in IT and 3+ years of working in **Snowflake,DBT,AWS,SQL & Python**, I enjoy solving real-world data problems and optimizing processes for better decision-making.
+I’m a **Snowflake Developer** with 9+ years of experience in IT and 3+ years of working in **Snowflake,DBT,AWS,SQL & Python**, I enjoy solving real-world optimizing databases and data problems for better DWH environment & decision-making.

 #🏆💻 HackerRank & LeetCode Badges